01.

 Professor Ken Muir

-Since May 2021, FIDA has provided young people across Scotland with unique opportunities to undertake real-world challenges founded on the 17 UN Sustainable Development Goals.
+FIDA provides young people across Scotland with unique opportunities to undertake real-world challenges founded on the 17 UN Sustainable Development Goals.
 These take the form of workshops, skills-based courses, design challenges and competitions, all of which are offered either in person and/ or via an online platform to enable the widest possible participation.

 FIDA courses and projects share three key characteristics: